Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Many people have heard of lemon butter sauce, but have you heard of lime butter sauce?
-Both lime and lemon are considered firm favourites for seafood dishes.
-However, lemon & lime have unique flavours that are pretty distinct from one another.
+Many people are familiar with lemon butter sauce, but have you ever tried lime butter sauce?
+Both lime and lemon are popular choices for enhancing seafood dishes.
+However, each citrus has its own unique flavor that sets it apart.

 Limes, Butter, Garlic cloves, Thai Red Chili, Parsley, Tamarind sauce, Fish Sauce, Salt.

-The butter is browned to perfection in this recipe; it has a nutty flavour that works well with the garlic cloves and Thai chili.
+When the butter is browned to perfection, it develops a nutty flavour that complements the garlic cloves and the Thai red chili (optional).
 The tamarind sauce adds a tangy, moderately sweet taste to this dish.
 A light sprinkling of parsley adds freshness and colour to the sauce.

 Add the finely diced garlic and sliced red chilies to the pan.
 The garlic will quickly brown, infusing the butter with its flavors.
 Thereafter, add the tamarind sauce, fish sauce, and lime juice to the sauce and mix rapidly to ensure that it is properly combined.